chaos-polymtl/lethe/doc/source/parameters/cfd/volume_of_fluid.rst

 Choosing values for the surface tension force filters
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++

-The following procedure is recommended to choose proper values for the ``phase fraction gradient filter`` and ``curvature filter``:
+The following procedure is recommended to choose proper values for the ``phase fraction gradient filter factor`` and ``curvature filter factor``:

-1. Use ``set output auxiliary fields = true``.
+1. Use ``set output auxiliary fields = true`` to write filtered phase fraction gradient and filtered curvature fields.
-2. Choose a small value, still larger than :math:`0`, for example :math:`h/10` with :math:`h` the smallest mesh size.
+2. Choose a value close to 1, for example, :math:`\alpha = 4` and :math:`\beta = 1`.
 3. Run the simulation and check whether the filtered phase fraction gradient field is smooth and without oscillation.
-4. If the filtered field (``phase fraction gradient`` or ``curvature``) shows oscillations, increase the value, for example :math:`h/5`, and repeat this process until reaching a smooth filtered field without oscillations.
+4. If the filtered phase fraction gradient and filtered curvature fields show oscillations, increase the value :math:`\alpha` and :math:`\beta` to larger values, and repeat this process until reaching smooth filtered phase fraction gradient and filtered curvature fields without oscillations.